dknight/whoopee/2024-04-30 object-oriented-programming-in-lua.md

 ## Conclusion

 In my opinion [metatable](#metametable-based-classes) method is the most optimal in performance and maintainability.
-Of course, everything depends on your task.
+Of course, everything depends on the task.
-Sometimes maintainability is more important than performance, especially if you are working in a large team with different tech skills.
+Sometimes maintainability is more important than performance, especially if you are working in a large team with different technical skills.
 What approach to choose is up to you.

 ## Links